 Everybody needs to refinance right now.
 I just locked in a 7/1 ARM jumbo loan with $4,000 credit towards closing at 2.125% to buy another property in Golden Gate Heights, San Francisco.
 It’s nuts how low mortgage rates have com down!
+Let’s look at the best place to refinance your mortgage today.

 But what’s even more impactful to mortgage rates is the drastic decline in the 10-year bond yield as investors sold stocks and bought bonds as the coronavirus pandemic spread.
 The higher the 10-year bond goes, the lower the 10-year bond yield goes.
 And mortgage rats, due to the duration, is more closely tied to 10-year bond yields.